Non-aligned Scouting and Scout-like organisations: Scout-like youth organisations

 The Scout Movement was well established for both boys and girls internationally by 1910.
 Subsequently, some Scout organizations began other Scout-like organizations for younger children, such as Wolf Cubs.
 Robert Baden-Powell insisted that his Wolf Cubs were not junior Scouts and must have an identity and program distinct from Scouts.

 Some Scout organizations changed away from traditional Scout programs, schemes, ideals and identity and, while retaining “Scout” in their name, they are now Scout-like organizations.

 There are also Scout-like organisations linked to faiths and churches, such as the Salvation Army's Adventure Corps, Pioneers and SAGALA Guards and Legion, Adventism's Pathfinders, the Nazarene Caravan, the Pentecostal Royal Rangers and Awana.
-Trail Life USA and American Heritage Girls are parallels of the Boy Scouts and Girls Scouts which have a Christian emphasis and are found in Roman Catholic, Anglican, Eastern Orthodox, and non-denominational-Protestant churches.
+Trail Life USA and American Heritage Girls are parallels of the Boy Scouts and Girl Scouts which have a Christian emphasis and are found in Roman Catholic, Anglican, Eastern Orthodox, and other trinitarian Protestant denominations and churches.
 SpiralScouts International is neo-pagan organisation.
-Some of these organisations refer to their programs as Scouting.
+Some of these organisations refer to their programs as Scouts.

 Other Scout-like organisations are faith-wide like the Camp Fire.
-TUXIS and Trail Rangers movements were Scout-like organisations which originated about the same time as Scouting; however, these organisations were unable to recover from the disruption of World War II and post-war competition with the Scouting movement.
+TUXIS and Trail Rangers movements were Scout-like organisations which originated about the same time as Scouts; however, these organisations were unable to recover from the disruption of World War II and post-war competition with the Scout movement.
 A uniquely Canadian Scout-like organization existing since the 1920s is the Junior Forest Wardens which uses forest rangers and forest fire lookouts as role models rather than frontier and military scouts.
 The Junior Forest Wardens has more direct ties to ecological conservation, and is popular in British Columbia and Alberta.
-South Africa's Voortrekkers are an Afrikaner youth movement founded in 1931 as some Afrikaners found it difficult to participate in a movement founded by their Boer War opponent, Lord Baden-Powell.
-In 2003 Navigators USA was formed to enable people to take part in Scouting-like activities which was open to all children and communities.
+South Africa's Voortrekkers are an Afrikaner youth movement founded in 1931 as some Afrikaners found it difficult to join The Boy Scouts Association's South African branch, an organization founded and led by their Boer War opponent, Baden-Powell.
+In 2003 Navigators USA was formed to enable people to take part in Scout-like activities which was open to all children and communities.
 There are over 64 chapters in the US, with new ones being started up in Uganda and in the United Kingdom.

-The Brigade Movement including Boys' Brigade, Girls' Brigade and Church Lads and Church Girls Brigade, Jewish Lads' and Girls' Brigade pre-date and have few similarities with Scouting but some Brigades operated early Scouting programs.
-Other groups such as YMCA, YWCA, Sokol, Rotaract and the National FFA Organization and 4-H have few similarities to Scouting.
+The Brigade Movement including Boys' Brigade, Girls' Brigade and Church Lads and Church Girls Brigade, Jewish Lads' and Girls' Brigade pre-date and have few similarities with Scouts but some Brigades operated early Scout programs.
+Other groups such as YMCA, YWCA, Sokol, Rotaract and the National FFA Organization and 4-H have few similarities to Scouts.